 “The city is closed,” Ahmad said.
 “All cars were forced to turn around, so the roads are empty.”

 The blasts were among a barrage of explosions, gunfire and shelling reported from the Damascus area early Tuesday, suggesting the civil war may be zeroing in further on the Syrian capital.

-Less than half an hour later, al-Khani said, there was another explosion, followed by intermittent gunfire as a thick plume of smoke unfurled across the capital.
+Less than half an hour later, al Khani said another smaller explosion could be heard followed by intermittent gunfire as a thick plume of smoke unfurled across the Syrian capital.

 In the Damascas suburb of Harasta, violence continued in the form of shelling, opposition activists said.
 At least one person was killed and several homes destroyed “due to the heavy and indiscriminate shelling” of the suburb, the Local Coordination Committees of Syria said.

 There were also reports of shelling in Aleppo and Idlib provinces.

 Rebel forces took complete control of the town of Maaret al-Numan in Idlib province after 48 hours of clashes and shelling from regime forces.
 A highway connecting Damascus to Aleppo runs through the town.

 Omar Abo alHoda, a citizen journalist in Idlib province, told CNN that over a year ago, Syrian troops set up eight military posts in the town, which has a population of about 140,000 people.
 The bases were to protect the highway from opposition attacks, with each post having between 70 and 100 Syrian troops, along with tanks, heavy and light weapons among other resources, he said.

 Local residents claim troops used the posts as bases to launch attacks on civilian areas.

 On Monday afternoon, thousands of rebel troops overran the military posts, using tanks, rocket fire, rocket-propelled grenades and gunfire, alHoda said.
 The regime responded with heavy firepower.
 Some troops were killed, the journalist said, and others were captured by the opposition.